 Data reported is sourced from the latest available Pupil Level Annual School Census.
 These figures may be slightly different to those observed during the inspection.

-Further information is available from the Welsh Government My Local School website: mylocalschool.gov.wales
+Further information is available from the Welsh Government My Local School website: mylocalschool.gov.wales a.
+The term 'additional learning needs' is being used to describe those pupils on the SEN/ALN register of the school.

 Summary